Thoracic Trauma and Disease

 What is thoracic trauma?

-Injury to the chest area, including lungs, ribs, and surrounding tissues.
+Injury to the chest area, including the lungs, ribs, and other organs.

 What are common causes of thoracic trauma?